The short answer to “Can You Fly If Your Driver’s License or ID Card Was Lost or Stolen?” is yes, but read on to learn how.

 How long does membership in any of the Trusted Traveler Programs last?

-The two most commonly joined trusted traveler programs are TSA PreCheck and Global Entry are good for five (5) years.
-Assuming you fly two round-trip flights per year.
-That equals 20 times you’re going to stand in line, 20 times remove your shoes, jacket, and certain carry-on bag contents, and 20 times you’ll queue in long security lines.
-Is your time, and the inconvenience factor worth it?
+The two most commonly joined trusted traveler programs are TSA PreCheck and Global Entry, which are good for five (5) years.
+Assuming you fly two round-trip flights per year, that equals 20 times you’ll stand in line, 20 times you’ll remove your shoes, jacket, and certain carry-on bag contents, and 20 times you’ll queue in long security lines.
+Is your time and the inconvenience factor worth it?

 Do the Trusted Traveler Programs have fees associated with them?

 All of the programs managed by the U.S. Department of Homeland Security have fees.
 We think the fees associated with the programs are reasonable.
-They really offer value if you travel even a moderate amount or are impatient with standing in long lines which results in partial disrobing and emptying your carry-on luggage.
-The one-time fee covers 5 years of hassle-reduced flying.
-The chart below shows the program costs with a cost of as little as $50 for 5 years.
+They really offer value if you travel even a moderate amount or are impatient with standing in long lines that result in partial disrobing and emptying your carry-on luggage.
+The one-time fee covers five years of hassle-reduced flying.
+The chart below shows the program costs, with a cost of as little as $50 for five years.

 Overall the best program is Global Entry

-Global Entry is the best-trusted traveler program if you have a passport.
-Global Entry includes all the advantages of the TSA PreCheck plan plus it allows you access to an express line through customs and immigration on your way back home from international airports and destinations.
-Global Entry costs just $15 more than TSA PreCheck for 5 years, that’s $3 more per year.
+Global Entry is the most trusted traveler program if you have a passport.
+It includes all the advantages of the TSA PreCheck plan, plus it allows you access to an express line through customs and immigration on your way back home from international airports and destinations.
+Global Entry costs just $15 more than TSA PreCheck for five years, that’s $3 more per year.

 See if you qualify for any of these time-saving programs to make your trip through airport security easier and stress-free.